APIs for NextGen® Enterprise EHR 5.9.0+

-Developers creating an application for Provider Organizations (usually powered by NextGen® Enterprise APIs) may only proceed to Beta
+Developers creating an application for Provider Organizations (powered by proprietary Enterprise APIs or FHIR APIs) may only proceed to Beta

 the General Requirements above;

-The API Partner has completed initial application development using the sandbox testing capabilities
+The API Developer has completed initial application development using the

 provided via the API Developer Portal;

-The API Partner has completed all applicable Pre-Beta requirements, including:
+The API Developer has completed all applicable Pre-Beta requirements, including:

 Submission of a detailed